General Arts and Science - One Year

 For more information, please visit Financial Services/Awards.

 Graduate OpportunitiesGraduates may choose to seek admission to more specific vocational/educational programs at Conestoga College or elsewhere following completion of one year.
-Others choose to continue in and complete the two-year General Arts and Science Diploma.
-After completing the diploma, our graduates can transfer to University of Waterloo, Wilfrid Laurier University and University of Guelph.
+Others choose to continue in and complete the Two-year General Arts and Science Diploma program.
+After completing the diploma, graduates can transfer to University of Waterloo, Wilfrid Laurier University and University of Guelph.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: https://www.jobbank.gc.ca/home

 Pathways & Credit TransferConestoga pathways enable students to build on their academic achievements in order to earn a degree or additional credential.
 Pathways are formed through agreements between Conestoga programs or partner institutions.

 Often applicants have earned credits from another college or university that may allow a student to be granted advanced standing or exemption.
 Learn more about credit transfer opportunities at Conestoga.

 Prior Learning Assessment and Recognition (PLAR)Conestoga recognizes prior learning of skills, knowledge or competencies that have been acquired through employment, formal and informal education, non-formal learning or other life experiences.
 Prior learning must be measurable at the required academic level and meet Conestoga standards of achievement for current courses.
 Challenge exams and portfolio development are the primary methods of assessment.
 Other methods of assessment may be available depending upon the nature of the course objectives.
 Successful completion of the assessment results in an official course credit that will be recorded on the student's Conestoga transcript.
 PLAR cannot be used by registered Conestoga students for the clearance of academic deficiencies, to improve grades or to obtain admission into a program.

 Learn more about PLAR.